PHPWatch/is_countable-polyfill/README.md

 counted.
 If you want to check if a given variable is "positive", you should be using `empty()` contruct instead of `count()`.

-PHP 7.3 comes with an `is_iterable` function that helps to mitigate such warnings by checking if the variable is countable first.
+PHP 7.3 comes with an `is_countable` function that helps to mitigate such warnings by checking if the variable is countable first.
 For those who don't have PHP 7.3 yet, this polyfill will add the same functionality in user-land code.